 Just a reminder to review your CV in the MBMIS and consider which recent activities may need to be added to your CV.
 Listed below are a few of the major categories along with entry tips.

 From the landing page, click on the Edit My CV button, then scroll down the CV and click on one of the publications category headings (hyperlinks).
-Keep in mind that you can use the filters and sorting options along the top to view certain groupings (e.g., all book chapters) or to change the sort order of the list by clicking on the column headings (e.g., sort by year or title).
+Keep in mind that you can use the filters and sorting options along the top to view specific groupings (e.g., all book chapters) or to change the sort order of the list by clicking on the column headings (e.g., sort by year or title).
 Click on the “Download Manager” and “Request Download” buttons to enter the area for importing publications from PubMed.
 The system will download new publications since the last download.
 Within the Download Manager area, you can accept or reject downloaded publications before they are added to your CV.
 Be sure to “reject” any downloaded publications by authors with the same name that is not yours.
 To enter publications that will not come through PubMed, click on “Add.”
 Remember that journal articles are flagged as either peer-reviewed or non-peer-reviewed.

 From the landing page, click on the Edit CV button, then scroll down the CV and click on the “Funding” heading (hyperlink).
 Keep in mind that Office of Sponsored Projects proposals and awards through August 2017 have been loaded into the system.
 Remember that you can use the sorting and filter capabilities to review active and pending grants or only the types you want to see.
 Within each entry, you can edit the title, sponsor, role, and status.
 We consider the OSP data to be the “starting point”— faculty should always review the entry and edit as you choose.
 We encourage you to specify both internal and external collaborators and use the display options to indicate whether or not you want the grant to show on your CV.
-If you come across changes that need to be made, you have the ability to edit your copy directly.
+If you come across changes that need to be made, you can edit your copy directly.

 From the landing page, click on the Edit CV button, then scroll down the CV and click on the Service category heading (hyperlink) you wish to edit (Professional Community Activities, University Community Activities, Service at Affiliated Institutions, Service at Previous Institutions).
 Remember that External Service is for service to the community (e.g., volunteer patient care activities, professional society committees, or serving on the board of directors of a local foundation).
 Internal Service is service within the University (e.g., serving on a college committee or a departmental administrative responsibility).
-To enter something new, click “Add”, then choose either Internal or External as appropriate.
+To enter something new, click “Add,” then choose either Internal or External as appropriate.
 You can search for the entity, select the appropriate category, add your role, and enter any additional description desired.

 - Teaching Responsibilities